 A Quick Guide to Dog Grooming Basics

-The first step is washing and combing your dog.
-Hopefully, your dog is acclimated to water and does not freak out.
+The first step is washing and combing your pet.
+Hopefully, he is acclimated to water and does not freak out.
 If they do freak out about water, then you can try giving them a snack to calm them down.
 You should also attach their leash to a sturdy pole to prevent them from running away and getting dirty.

-You’ll probably want someone else around to restrain your dog during the process, so get a friend or family member to help.
+You’ll probably want someone else around to restrain your pet during the process, so get a friend or family member to help.
 A small dog can be placed on a table that way you save your back.
-Just make sure your friend secures the dog if you place them on a table.
+Just make sure your friend secures them if you place them on a table.

 Start shaving at the back of the neck.
 You’ll want to move slowly in order to get the smoothest cut possible.
 Using too much force or cutting too quickly can cause an uneven cut.
 Next, proceed down the body.
 Make sure you go with the grain in order to keep things looking as natural and as smooth as possible.

 If the hair seems to come off slowly at any point, then you should use a brush to “back-brush” the hair.
-This raises it, which means the clippers can catch more hair.
+This raises it, which means the tool can catch more hair.

 You might want to use a longer comb on the face since this area tends to be very sensitive.

-Finally, you need to cut some of the longer hairs off of your dog’s paws and possibly their face.
+Finally, you need to cut some of the longer hairs off the paws and possibly their face.
 Be careful not to cut the whiskers off.
 Your dog will get very stressed out and will not like you if you do that.

 As you can see, it’s a relatively simple process to explain.
-Unfortunately, some dogs are just very difficult to groom if they are not used to it.
+Unfortunately, some pets are just very difficult to groom if they are not used to it.
 Do not worry, you can still groom your dog with enough practice.
-Treats also help to calm your dog down.
+Treats also help to calm them down.